6 Ways the Library of Congress Online Collections Can Help Your Genealogy

 Offline resources

-Although they’re closed right now, there are thousands of items that haven’t been digitized that you can use in person.
+There are also thousands of items that haven’t been digitized that you can use in person.

 Onsite, they also give you access to databases like HeritageQuest, New England Ancestors, and ProQuest Historical Newspapers.